jovotech/jovo-framework/output-googleassistant/README.md

 * `title` (optional): A string that gets displayed at the top.

-## Google Assistant-specific Output Elements
+## Google Assistant Output Elements

 It is possible to add platform-specific output elements to an output template.
-[Learn more in the Jovo output documentation](https://v4.jovo.tech/docs/output-templates#platform-specific-output-elements).
+[Learn more in the Jovo output template documentation](https://v4.jovo.tech/docs/output-templates#platform-specific-output-elements).

 For Google Assistant, you can add output elements inside an `googleAssistant` object: